How does Shared Ownership work?

 Shared Ownership FAQs

 You can sell your home at any time.
-Under the terms of your lease, we have eight weeks to find a buyer for your home so your property can remain a Shared Ownership property.
-You can then decide to instruct an estate agent on the open market or continue to advertise it with us.
+Under the terms of your lease, Peabody will have eight weeks to find a buyer for your home so your property can remain a Shared Ownership property.

 Each time you staircase we carry out a property valuation.
 You buy shares at the current market value, rather than the price you bought the first share.

-Shared Ownership requires a significantly lower deposit which makes it especially appealing to first-time buyers.
 Since you only purchase a portion of the property, typically 25-75%, the deposit is based on this smaller share, making it much more manageable than saving for a full property purchase.
 This lower entry barrier allows individuals to step onto the property ladder sooner.

 Most Shared Owners are also not allowed to sub-let their properties unless they seek permission from their landlords or own 100% of the property.
 In addition, you may not qualify for first-time buyer stamp duty exemption.